micontre/boosted_random_forest/README.md

 # Boosted Random Forest
-###  Final Project Computational Physics (PHY381C Fall 2022)
+Final Project Computational Physics (PHY381C Fall 2022)
-### Authors: D. Stek, I. Jokhadze, M. Contreras Cossio
+Authors: D. Stek, I. Jokhadze, M. Contreras Cossio

-# Quickstart
+##  Quickstart

 how to setup the environment (if needed), and how to run the code

 Main file: BRF.ipynb

-# Section for brief description of the scripts
+## Section for brief description of the scripts

-# Explain some theory here
+## Explain some theory here

-# Add Additional resources or reference documentation
-# boosted_random_forest
+## Reference Documentation